martineastwood/penaltyblog/README.md

 ## Documentation

-To learn how to use penaltyblog, you can read the [documentation](https://penaltyblog.readthedocs.io/en/latest/) and look at the examples for:
+To learn how to use `penaltyblog`, you can read the [documentation](https://penaltyblog.readthedocs.io/en/latest/) and look at the examples for:

 - [Scraping football data](https://penaltyblog.readthedocs.io/en/latest/scrapers/index.html)